Date: 12 Aug 2014

 Location: Microsoft Office in Waukesha (N19 W24133 Riverwood Drive, Waukesha, WI 53188)

-Not convinced?
-Check out Kendra Little’s post on speaking.
+If not, what’s holding you back?
+Check out Kendra Little’s post on speaking

 WISSUG Newsletter Changes